 But also, there are people from places like France or Switzerland who will visit and decide to live here because they love it!

-The old town center is also a UNESCO World Heritage site, and it is SO fun to explore.
+Also, the old town center is a UNESCO World Heritage site, and it is SO fun to explore.
 There really is so much do to in Queretaro. 🙂

-- Gorditas: Basically, they’re very thick corn tortillas, which can be made with yellow or blue corn, and topped with ingredients like refried beans, meat, and cheese.
+- Gorditas: Thick corn tortillas, which can be made with yellow or blue corn, and topped with ingredients like refried beans, meat, and cheese.
 They’re super satisfying and delicious!

 - Gorditas de Migajas: This is a special gordita that has pork rind crumbs.